Little Tokyo, Los Angeles: Shopping and dining

 There are numerous Japanese restaurants, catering to both Japanese and non-Japanese clientele.
-Many of them specialize in one type of Japanese cuisine, such as donburi, Japanese noodles (soba, ramen and udon), shabu-shabu (which translated from Japanese means 'swish-swish', referring to the motion of dipping meat and vegetables in a communal bowl of boiling water), Japanese curry, sushi, or yakitori.
+Many of them specialize in one type of Japanese cuisine, such as donburi, Japanese noodles (soba, ramen and udon), shabu-shabu (which translated from Japanese means 'swish-swish', referring to the motion of dipping meat and vegetables in a communal bowl of boiling water), Japanese curry, sushi, Japanese Souffle Pancakes or yakitori.
 There are also a number of yakiniku restaurants, where meat is often cooked on a small grill built into the center of the table.
 Little Tokyo is the birthplace of the California roll, invented by a chef named Ichiro Mashita at the Tokyo Kaikan sushi restaurant.

 Two wagashi (Japanese sweets) shops located in Little Tokyo are among the oldest food establishments in Los Angeles.
 Fugetsu-do, founded in 1903, appears to be the oldest still-operating food establishment in the city and the first one to celebrate a centennial; its best-known offerings include mochi and manjū, and it claims to be an inventor of the fortune cookie.
 Mikawaya was founded in 1910, but is now well known as the company that introduced mochi ice cream to the United States in 1994.

 Little Tokyo has several shops that specialize in Japanese-language videos and DVDs, while other shops specialize in Japanese electronics and video games.
-These are a great way to find Japanese video games that were either never translated into English, or were never domestically released in North America.
+These include Japanese video games that were either never translated into English, or were never domestically released in North America.
 There are also several stores that sell manga and anime related products.